 Lunch 190 USD

 ** Each “apartment” has 4 rooms.
 1 room has a double bed + ensuite.
 1 room has a twin bed + ensuite and the other “suite” has a room with a double bed and a room with a single bed, joined by a bathroom with a shower.
 For this shared “suite” there is a shared toilet separate from the shower.
 Each apartment has a full kitchen and living room with a television.

 You can complete the program in three summers (along with one online course.)

 Students have 5 years to complete the MAET degree.
 You may transfer one 3-credit course from an accredited institution into your MAET program plan.
 Remember, your “academic clock” starts ticking with the date of the first course you apply to your program plan. (e.g. if you took the course in 2012, then, that’s when your “clock” starts ticking.)

 Are you a MSU College of Education Teacher Education graduate?
 Find out more about how your Teacher Internship (TPP) Program courses can be used towards your degree.

 How do I apply?

 A limited number of spots are available for our popular overseas study program.
-To reserve a spot in the summer cohort, please fill out a 2016 Summer Reservation Form.
+To reserve a spot in the summer cohort, please fill out the Summer 2017 Reservation Form.
 This is not a guarantee of admission.
 The form does reserve a spot for you as you are applying to the program, however.

 Students should apply to the Master of Arts in Educational Technology degree program.
 Specify program code #2299 on your university application form.
 This is the special Overseas code for the MAET degree.